 I am currently a Transitional Year Resident at MetroWest Medical Center in Framingham, MA.
 Beginning in 2021, I will join the Harvard Ophthalmology Residency Program at Harvard Medical School/Massachusetts Eye and Ear Infirmary.

-I am in my final year of M.D./Ph.D. training in the Medical Scientist Training Program of Washington University School of Medicine in St. Louis.
+I graduated with a combined M.D./Ph.D. from the Medical Scientist Training Program of Washington University School of Medicine in St. Louis.
 I performed my Ph.D. dissertation research in the lab of Rajendra Apte, examining the role of impaired retinal metabolism and the aging innate immune system in retinal neurodegenerative diseases.
 I was also awarded a Graduate Certificate in Clinical Investigation from the Clinical Research Training Center.
-I will be a future trainee in the Harvard Ophthalmology Residency Program at Harvard Medical School/Massachusetts Eye and Ear Infirmary beginning in 2021.

 Prior to attending graduate school, I attended Emory University as a Woodruff Scholar and a Goldwater Scholar and graduated with highest honors in 2012 with a B.S. in Neuroscience & Behavioral Biology.
 I completed my senior thesis (“Are there two kinds of auditory imagery?”) in the lab of Krish Sathian (now at Penn State).
 I also worked for three summers in the United States Air Force Research Laboratory in the Biological Interactions of Nanomaterials (BIN) Group, led by Saber Hussain.

 During college, I also received a B.A. in Music (Violin) at Emory University.
-I am currently a first violinist in the St. Louis Philharmonic Orchestra and perform regularly as a freelance violinist.
+I was formerly a first violinist in the St. Louis Philharmonic Orchestra and perform regularly as a freelance violinist.
 I have a very strong passion for teaching and work as a private tutor.